On the Morita Reduced Versions of Skew Group Algebras of Path Algebras: Introduction

-While Riedtmann and Reiten described a quiver whose path algebra is Morita equivalent to $\k Q*G$ when $G$ is cyclic, the description of such a quiver in general is recent.
-In \cite{MR2578593}, Demonet described an idempotent $\tilde e$ of $\k Q * G$ and a quiver $Q_G$ such that $\tilde e \cdot (\k Q*G)\cdot \tilde e$ is Morita equivalent to $\k Q*G$ and isomorphic to $\k Q_G$.
+While Reiten and Riedtmann described a quiver whose path algebra is Morita equivalent to ${\mathbbm{k}} Q*G$ when $G$ is cyclic, the description of such a quiver in general is recent.
+In \cite{MR2578593}, Demonet described an idempotent $\tilde e$ of ${\mathbbm{k}} Q * G$ and a quiver $Q_G$ such that $\tilde e \cdot ({\mathbbm{k}} Q*G)\cdot \tilde e$ is Morita equivalent to ${\mathbbm{k}} Q*G$ and isomorphic to ${\mathbbm{k}} Q_G$.
 This, however, does not yield a completely described isomorphism, which might be source of trouble.
 Here is a situation taken from Calabi-Yau algebras and where such trouble may occur.
-Following \cite{lemeur2}, if $W$ is a $G$-invariant potential on $Q$, then $G$ acts on the Ginzburg dg algebra $\mathcal A(Q,W)$, defined in \cite{G06}, and $\mathcal A(Q,W)*G$ is Morita equivalent to $\mathcal A(Q_G,W_G)$, where $W_G$ is the potential on $Q_G$ which, as a linear combination of oriented cycles, corresponds to $\tilde e \cdot W \cdot \tilde e$ under any chosen isomorphism $\k Q_G \to \tilde e \cdot( \k Q*G) \cdot \tilde e$.
+Following \cite{lemeur2}, if $W$ is a $G$-invariant potential on $Q$, then $G$ acts on the Ginzburg dg algebra $\mathcal A(Q,W)$, defined in \cite{G06}, and $\mathcal A(Q,W)*G$ is Morita equivalent to $\mathcal A(Q_G,W_G)$, where $W_G$ is the potential on $Q_G$ which, as a linear combination of oriented cycles, corresponds to $\tilde e \cdot W \cdot \tilde e$ under any chosen isomorphism ${\mathbbm{k}} Q_G \to \tilde e \cdot( {\mathbbm{k}} Q*G) \cdot \tilde e$.
 The problem here is that describing that linear combination explicitly is not easy.
-Up to now, the only fairly general explicit description of $W_G$ is due to Giovannini and Pasquali (\cite{2018arXiv180504041G}) when $G$ is cyclic, the stabiliser of each vertex is either trivial or the whole group, and every cycle appearing in $W$ goes through fixed vertices only (or, through vertices with trivial stabilisers only, respectively) as soon as it goes through two of them.
+Up to now, the only fairly general explicit descriptions of $W_G$ are due to Amiot and Plamondon \cite{AP} when $G$ is of order $2$ and to Giovannini and Pasquali \cite{2018arXiv180504041G} when $G$ is cyclic, the stabiliser of each vertex is either trivial or the whole group, and every cycle appearing in $W$ goes through fixed vertices only (or, through vertices with trivial stabilisers only, respectively) as soon as it goes through two of them; during the revision of the present article, Giovannini, Pasquali and Plamondon presented \cite{GPP} an extension of the latter description to the case where $G$ is finite and abelian.

-This raises the question of decomposing explicitly the elements of $\tilde e \cdot (\k Q*G)\cdot \tilde e$ as linear combinations of paths in $Q_G$ under an isomorphism $\k Q_G \to \tilde e \cdot( \k Q*G) \cdot \tilde e$.
+This raises the question of decomposing explicitly the elements of $\tilde e \cdot ({\mathbbm{k}} Q*G)\cdot \tilde e$ as linear combinations of paths in $Q_G$ under an isomorphism ${\mathbbm{k}} Q_G \to \tilde e \cdot( {\mathbbm{k}} Q*G) \cdot \tilde e$.